mczabaj/love_pop/README.md

 ## Running

-Go to the orders page of the app and click the `Run` button.
+Go to the orders page of the app and click the `Add Order` button.

 That's it.